Irmu/Arda/script.quasar.burst/docs/index.rst

 Features
 --------
 - Fast, very fast
-- Compatible with Magnetic/Magnetizer, but **disable the Quasar Connector**
-- Can extract providers, parsers and settings from Magnetic
 - No extra add-ons to install, all providers are included
 - No extra service running in the background
 - Easy settings to enable or disable providers and filters